What Are "Comps" in Real Estate?

 However, it costs for an appraisal, and even an appraisal isn’t guaranteed to be perfect (it’s entirely possible for two appraisers to evaluate the same property and come up with very different numbers).

-Using comparables to value a property can be done at no cost, and this method of property valuation can provide a good ballpark figure.
+Using comparables to value a property can be an effective way to estimate a property’s value at no cost, as long as you understand what makes an appropriate comp for and this method of property valuation can provide a good ballpark figure.

 Reviewed by Ryan Lundquist, Sacramento Appraisal Blog